sensei-hacker/inavwiki/Navigation-modes.md

 - There is a companion [[wiki page further describing way point missions, tools and telemetry options|iNavFlight Missions]].

 Note: All iNAV parameters for distance, velocity, and acceleration are input in cm, cm/s and cm/s^2.

 Let's have a look at each mode of operation in detail.

 ## ALTHOLD - Altitude hold
 When activated, the aircraft maintains its actual altitude unless changed by manual throttle input.
-Throttle input indicate climb or sink up to a predetermined maximum rate (see CLI variables).
+Throttle input indicates climb or sink up to a predetermined maximum rate (see CLI variables).
 Using ALTHOLD with a multicopter, you need a barometer.
 SONAR: Altitude hold code will use sonar automatically on low altitudes (< 3m) if hardware is available.
 Using ALTHOLD with a plane (fixed wing: fw) with GPS: Since iNAV 1.5 it's recommended to keep baro enabled, and for iNav 1.6 the plan is to rely even less on GPS altitude when baro is enabled.